SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/about.md

 <hr>

 > Use this rest of this page to learn about what is covered in our documentation.
 We'll be expanding this in the near future to have topic-specific articles, demos, and blog-posts.
-In the meantime, here is what we have -- and we hope its helpful.
+In the meantime, here is what we have -- and we hope it's helpful.

 ### Supported Use-Cases
 [Supported Use-Cases](./use-cases) provides an overview of b2c-crm-sync, the business value it provides, core use-cases supported with the enablement solution, and details on its components and features.
 This is a great place to start if you want to learn about this solution.